What Is Keloid Scar

 Mechanism of normal wound healing

 After a cut in the skin wound edges spread out between and a defect happened in the middle.
 The wound edges get in touch with each other by time even the wound is not sutured and this happens by the work of some cells which pull the edges of the wound.
 However securing the wound edges too tight each other is maintained by small fibrils which are called collagen.
 Collagen creates a biological fibril net between wound edges and fixes them together so the wound will not tear out again by external forces.
 Whatever the wound is larger and deeper than more collagen will be produced to fix the edges.
 The body automatically arranges the amount of collagen which is needed to fix a particular wound and we plastic surgeons can not actually interfere with this process.
 During the healing phase collagen deposition results in a visible scar.
 This scar gradually gets larger, harder and colored more red during a few months.
-After the third month the amount of collagen in the scar begins to decrease resulting in diminishing the size, red colour and softening of the scar.
+After the third month the amount of collagen in the scar begins to decrease resulting in diminishing the size, red color and softening of the scar.
 This is the normal progress of the wound healing process.
 Wound healing process takes up to two years in some individuals and is fully controlled by the body and limited actions can be done by doctors to change it.
 In normal conditions a scar does not go beyond the limits of the original wound and does not affect the normal skin.

 What is the reason of keloid scar?